CAIDA/catalog-data/sources/recipe/how_to_parse_ark_traces/README.md

 | icmp_q_ttl | This is the remaining TTL value after it has been decremented by the intermediate routers |
 | icmp_q_ipl | ip length field in the quoted message |
 | icmp_q_tos | This is the ICMP's term of service found in the hop |

-### What is Scamper?
-Scamper is designed to actively probe destinations in the Internet in parallel (at a specified packets-per-second rate) so that bulk data can be collected in a timely fashion.
-Scamper's native output file format is called warts: a warts file contains substantial meta data surrounding each individual measurement conducted, as well as substantial detail of responses received.
-The measurements conducted can range from simple to complex.
-An example of a simple measurement is where a single measurement method (e.g. traceroute) is used on a list of IP addresses to conduct a bulk measurement.
-A more complex measurement might be where the outcome of a previous test influences what happens next: for example, for each hop in a traceroute path, infer the address of the outgoing interface for the previous hop.
-Complex measurements are conducted by connecting to a running scamper process with a driver program which contains the logic.

-- More information on Scampper can be found [here](https://www.caida.org/catalog/software/scamper/)
-- Download source code from [here](https://www.caida.org/catalog/software/scamper/code/scamper-cvs-20200717.tar.gz)
-- Read Warts format in Python please read [pywarts](https://github.com/drakkar-lig/scamper-pywarts)

 ### Dataset
 #### IPv4 Prefix-Probing Traceroute Dataset